Section 30 of the Canadian Charter of Rights and Freedoms

 Section 30 of the Canadian Charter of Rights and Freedoms is a section that, like other provisions within the section 25 to section 31 block, provides a guide as to how Charter rights should be interpreted and applied by Canadian courts.
-Section 30's particular role is to address how the Charter applies in the territories of Canada.
-In 1982, when section 30 first became law, these were the Northwest Territories and the Yukon Territory.
-The Yukon Territory has since been renamed Yukon, and Nunavut was created from the eastern Northwest Territories to become Canada's third territory in 1999.
-Section 30 and by extension, the Charter applies to Nunavut.
+It addresses how the Charter applies in the territories of Canada.
+In 1982, when it became law, these were the Northwest Territories and the Yukon Territory.
+The Yukon Territory is now called Yukon, and Nunavut was created from the eastern Northwest Territories to become Canada's third territory in 1999.